king398/SainaRanesk/README.md

 **As we set out to solve the challenge of transcribing and translating audio recordings that have been distorted and compressed for transmission over the airwaves, it quickly becomes apparent that we need a model that is up to the task.
-The input audio will be of low quality, with a restricted frequency range and the added complications of channel noise, dialects, and slangs.
+The input audio will be of low quality, with a restricted frequency range and the added complications of channel noise, dialects and slangs.
 To successfully extract and transcribe this information, we need a model that is capable of handling these challenges and producing high-quality results.**

 **One of the key challenges we face in this task is the high level of noise and low signal-to-noise ratio in the audio